medhahira/medhahira.github.io/_pages/about.md

 ## Key Projects

-- **Cross Lingual Transfer Learning for Indian Languages**: Explored cross-lingual learning techniques for low-resource languages, using PyTorch and NLP tools.
+- **Cross-Lingual Transfer Learning for Indian Languages**: Explored cross-lingual learning techniques for low-resource languages, using PyTorch and NLP tools.
 - **Custom Linux Shell**: Designed a shell replicating Linux commands with C and system calls.
 - **Tank Stars Game**: Developed a multiplayer Java game using OOP and the LibGDX framework.
 - **Custom Assembler and Simulator**: Created a simulator for a hypothetical ISA with memory access visualization.